It may seem counterintuitive for us to help couples navigate a long distance break up.

 - Work together against the problem instead of being combative with one another.

-If you’ve noticed you and your partner are constantly arguing, but lack a desire to change, compromise, or come to any resolution.
+If you’ve noticed you and your partner are constantly arguing, but lack the desire to change, compromise, or come to any resolution.
 It’s likely a sign that neither of you wants to, or feels optimistic about being able to, communicate successfully and grow as a couple.

 You Aren’t Trying to Make it Work